 After 6 1/2 years I decided to move on and joined the Financial Times, where I initially ran the online classifieds business before doing myself out of a job by acquiring exec-appointments.com to replace their online classifieds.
 I then moved on to formulating the Financial Times’ social media strategy, where I became addicted to Twitter and found my new job…

 I joined Huddle as their VP of Product, taking over the product duties from one of the co-founders, introduced a lightweight product management process, did everything from strategy to hands on execution as a product owner, and started building the product and ux team.

 In 2010 I founded ProductTank, a monthly meetup for product managers in London, the first of its kind.
-While I would have been happy to get 30 product managers in a room, today the group boasts 2,500+ members and 300+ attendees per event.
-In 2012 we took the meetup global, with events in Austin, New York and Amsterdam.
-Back in 2010, I also co-organised the first ProductCamp London, which we now do every year.
+While I would have been happy to get 30 product managers in a room, today the group boasts 7,500+ members and 350+ attendees per event.
+In 2012 we took the meetup global, with events in Austin, New York and Amsterdam and are now the world’s largest product management community with meetups in over 140 cities around the world.

 In 2011 I joined Covestor, the first marketplace for investment management, as Chief Product Officer.
 Covestor allows you to compare and select the best money managers, financial advisors, and successful investors and is backed by Union Square Ventures, Spark Capital and Amadeus Capital Partners.
 In 2015 we sold it to Interactive Brokers ($IBKR) and I exited the business.